AfrikaBurn/TMI-Web/sites/all/modules/private_files_download_permission/README.txt

 Private files download permission > Preferences (url:
 /admin/config/media/private-files-download-permission/preferences) and change
 the setting accordingly.
+Additional settings are available to cache users and/or log activities.

 Also configure which users and roles have access to the module configuration under People > Permissions (url: /admin/people/permissions).